- New Car Warranties

 - Points based performance monitoring/non-compliance sanctions

-Who monitors the code?The Code is monitored by the Independent Compliance Assessment Panel (ICAP) which, in turn, is overseen by the Office of Fair Trading (OFT).
+Who monitors the code?The Code is monitored by the Independent Compliance Assessment Panel (ICAP) which, in turn, is overseen by the Chartered Trading Standards Institute (CTSI).
 ICAP uses information from the Consumer Survey, compliance checks and consumer enquiries/complaints to monitor the effectiveness of the Code and individual garage performance.
-This includes providing quarterly reports and an annual report to the OFT and determining what, if any penalties, or sanctions should be taken against garages who fail to correct a breach or who are seen to be in persistent, or serious breach of the Code.
+This includes providing quarterly reports and an annual report to the Chartered Trading Standards Institute and determining what, if any penalties, or sanctions should be taken against garages who fail to correct a breach or who are seen to be in persistent, or serious breach of the Code.
 ICAP is independent of the sector.

 What is the New Car Code?The New Car Code sets out the standards that vehicle manufacturers comply with regarding new car warranties, availability of replacement parts, advertising and complaints handling.
 The Code details promises given by vehicle manufacturers and contains guidance to assist the consumer.